How can I reactivate my suspended AWS account?

-- Check Payment Methods to confirm that the information associated with your payment method is correct.
+- Check Payment methods to confirm that the information associated with your payment method is correct.

 - If your default payment method is no longer valid, add a new payment method, and then set it as the default payment method.

-If your account has no past due charges, check the email address associated with the AWS account.
+If your account has no past due charges, then check the email address associated with the AWS account.
 AWS sends a notification and instructions to the registered email address on the account if your account is suspended for another reason.
 If you’re not sure why your account was suspended, contact AWS Support for help.